Mandan announces road closure

-A section of Mandan's Sixth Avenue Southeast just south of Main Street will be closed for two 12-hour periods this weekend.
+A section of Mandan's Sixth Avenue Southeast just south of Main Street will be closed for two 12-hour periods over the weekend.

 BNSF Railway will be replacing a fuel line on the south side of the railroad overpass over Sixth Avenue Southeast, weather permitting.
 Any changes in the plan will be posted at cityofmandan.com/news.